IMD business school for management and leadership courses

 Marketing Digital Strategy

-The Case Centre Awards and Competitions 2026 – Outstanding Case Writer Award; Selected for the 2025 John Molson MBA International Case Writing Competition
+The Case Centre Awards and Competitions 2026 – Outstanding Case Writer Award; 2025 John Molson MBA International Case Writing Competition Award Winner

 By Ivy Buche and Goutam Challagalla